 I work at the interface of philosophy of mind and cognitive science.
-Generally I am interested in embodied approaches to the mind and the role the active body plays in the unfolding of conscious mental events.
-Since my PhD I extended this focus to our interactions with the built environment and cultural artifacts: on how they influence our body schema, on how they alter our perceptual judgments, on how they change the mind over time.
-This line of research is based on the idea that our mental processes are more dynamic, more context-dependent, and more malleable than previous approaches to the mind have acknowledged.
+Generally, I am interested in embodied approaches to the mind and the role the active body plays in the unfolding of conscious mental events.
+Since my PhD I extended this focus to our interactions with the built environment, visual media and cultural artifacts.
+I investigate how those interactions influence our body schema, alter our perceptual judgments, and constitute novel forms of embodied knowledge.
+This line of research is based on the idea that our mental processes and the neural processes underlying them are more dynamic, more context-dependent, and more malleable than previous approaches to the mind have acknowledged.

 Aesthetic experiences with and evaluations of everyday objects, artifacts, and artworks are a second interest of mine.
 The question is here: why do we value certain objects over others?
 Why do we find some of them beautiful and why do we engage with such strange objects as artworks?
-With the Einstein group I plan to conduct behavioral experiments in order to explore which elements we value in art and to assess our bodily engagement as well as the psychological and neurological processes that underlie such evaluations.
+With the Einstein group we conducted behavioral experiments in order to explore which elements we value in art and to assess our bodily engagement as well as the psychological and neurological processes that underlie such evaluations.